-By now you’ve probably heard: Goya’s CEO Robert Unanue received backlash after praising President Trump, leading to calls to boycott the company (see trending hashtag #goyaway).
+By now you’ve probably heard (and may be looking for an alternative adobo recipe and a little homemade sazon): Goya’s CEO Robert Unanue received backlash after praising former President Trump, leading to calls to boycott the company (see trending hashtag #goyaway).
 While many of us are still scratching our heads as to why he felt the need to announce his love publicly, some Goya consumers have been throwing away products or trying to find alternatives.

-An idea came to me: What did our grandparents or our great-grandparents use before Goya’s Sazón?
-I flipped through a few vintage Puerto Rican and Cuban cookbooks and after endless YouTube videos and sorting through recipes, I found my perfect blends.
+While there are alternatives in the supermarket, an idea came to me: What did our grandparents or our great-grandparents use before Goya’s Sazón?
+I flipped through a few vintage Puerto Rican and Cuban cookbooks and after endless YouTube videos and sorting through recipes, I found my perfect adobo recipe and sazón blend.

-Make a big batch of homemade sazon and adobo and share it with friends and family.
+Make a big batch of homemade sazon and then use the adobo recipe below.
+Put these mixes on everything and share them with friends and family.

 (And please do not throw away any unopened Goya products.
 Donate them to your local food banks or churches.)